blurstudio/hab/README.md

 put the gui disabling config in that file and on the host's you want to disable the gui prepend to `HAB_PATHS=c:\hab\host_no_gui.json;c:\hab\host.json;\\server\share\studio.json`.

+#### Habcache

+By default hab has to find and process all available configs and distros every time it's launched.
+This has to glob the file paths in `config_paths` and `distro_paths`, and parse each file it finds.
+As you add more distro versions and configs this can slow down the launching of hab.
+This is especially true when storing them on the network and when using windows.

+To address this you can add per-site habcache files.
+This is a cross-platform collection of all of the found files for a specific site file's `config_paths` and `distro_paths` glob strings.

+To enable caching run `hab cache /path/to/site_file.json`.
+This will create a habcache file next to the `site_file.json`.

+It will be named matching `site["site_cache_file_template"][0]`, which defaults to `{stem}.habcache` where stem is the site filename without extension.
+For the example command it would create the file `/path/to/site_file.habcache`.
+To ensure cross platform support, make sure your `HAB_PATHS` configuration contains all of the required [`platform_path_maps`](#platform-path-maps) site mappings.

+While the `site_file.habcache` exists and `HAB_PATHS` includes `site_file.json`
+hab will use the cached value unless the `--no-cache` flag is used.
+After adding, updating or removing a config or distro, you will need to run the `hab cache` command to update the cache with your changes.
+If using a distribution ci you should add this command call there.

+The habcache is cross platform as long as the hab site configuration loaded when calling `hab cache` has all of the required `platform_path_maps` defined.
+The cache will replace the start of file paths matching one of the current platform's mapping values with the mappings key.

 ### Python version